Dr John Stanton

 Honourable Society of the Inner Temple

 His first book, entitled 'Democratic Sustainability in a New Era of Localism' was published by Routledge-Earthscan in 2014.
+He also published in a range of UK law journals, including Public Law and Legal Studies.

 John welcomes approaches for supervision from prospective PhD students in the area of constitutional law, particularly in relation to: decision-making, democracy and localism.